 Asylum in Belgium

-All foreigners arriving in Belgium are entitled to apply for asylum and ask for the protection of the Belgian authorities.
-Asylum seekers are not entitled to financial assistance but to reception during the entire period that their application is being examined.
+All foreigners arriving in Belgium are entitled to apply for international protection and ask for the protection of the Belgian authorities.
+Applicants for international protection are not entitled to financial assistance but to reception during the entire period that their application is being examined.

-Asylum seekers must go through various steps, from submitting the application to the final decision.
-This is called the asylum procedure.
+Applicants for international protection must go through various steps, from submitting the application to the final decision.
+This is called the procedure for international protection.
 The Belgian Government looks at whether the foreigner meets the criteria defined by the 1951 Geneva Convention relating to the status of refugees.

 The Geneva Convention defines a refugee as any person: